lowRISC/opentitan/util/testplanner/README.md

 ### APIs for external tools
-The [docgen](../docgen/README.md) invokes the testplanner utility functions directly to parse the hjson testplan and insert a HTML table within the DV plan document.
+The [docgen](../docgen/README.md) invokes the testplanner utility functions directly to parse the Hjson testplan and insert a HTML table within the DV plan document.
 This is done by invoking:
 ```console
 Example 1: